 No one wants to be told what to do, especially a stressed person who is actively binging.
 They feel the need to have everything under control themselves.
-If one thing goes wrong, like eating a cookie that is not on the food plan or getting an urge to eat chocolate cake, then the binge is on.
+If one thing goes wrong, like eating some cookies, getting an urge to eat chocolate cake, or even if the weather isn’t what you wanted today, the binge is on.

 This mentality gets you stuck in, what I call, shamedom.
 You either hide what you are doing so no one will know, or you eat in public, with a chip on your shoulder, daring anyone to even look at you funny.
 No wonder food never seems to satisfy!

 The goal of my writing is not necessarily to commiserate about how difficult this journey is or to tell about the unpleasant things I have been through.
 The goal is to help people, who are actively learning how to eat normally, accept themselves and get some kind of dignity back in their lives.

 With that in mind, I want to share the story of the first time I actively thwarted a binge.
 This was also the last time I ever had an uncontrollable craving, and that was over a year ago.
 It would be easier to just write a list of things you should do to stop bingeing and eat normally, and in some posts I may do that.
 But lists of things look a lot like rules.
 And let’s face it, none of us likes to follow rules.
 If we did, we wouldn’t be in this situation, right?